 1 to 1 1/2 cup shredded cheddar mix (roughly)

 Place one layer of phyllo dough into your pie pan.
 Then brush a light coat of olive oil on dough evenly.
 Add second layer and repeat with olive oil.
 Repeat so you have 4-6 layers depending on how thick you want to build your crust.

 Sprinkle 1/2 cup of cheddar on to the bottom of the crust.

-In a bowl whisk eggs and cream together.
+In a bowl whisk eggs and cream together with salt and pepper.